Douglas Santos (footballer, born 1994): Russia (2025)

 On 3 March 2025, Santos switched his allegiance to Russia and received a call-up for the friendly match against Zambia, despite the fact that three days earlier he had been on the prelist of Brazil for the 2026 FIFA World Cup qualification matches against Colombia and Argentina.

 Return to Brazil (2025–present)

 On 31 August 2025, Santos' request to change sports citizenship from Russian to Brazilian was approved by FIFA, following his call up to the Brazil national team for the 2026 FIFA World Cup qualification matches Chile and Bolivia in September 2025.

 Personal life

-On 21 October 2024, Santos acquired Russian citizenship.
+On 21 October 2024, after five years at Zenit, Santos acquired Russian citizenship.